Skip to main content

 To maintain competitive positioning, institutions must prioritise solutions that maximise security and minimise service disruption, cost, and risk.

-In a click, you can exchange files quickly and securely with advisers, clients, and customers, minimising paper and protecting against interception and fraud.
+In a click, you can exchange files quickly and securely with advisers, clients, and customers, minimising paper and helping protect against interception and fraud.

 Cyber Threat Intelligence Report, Accenture, 2022